LeoMosiah/myreads/README.md

 npm start
 ```
 ## Test
-All test were made using cypress framework, after executing the command run all tests available.
+All tests were made using cypress framework, after executing the command run all tests available.
 ```javascript
 npm test
 ```